Program Structure

 - Minimum size is 0 bytes (empty programs are valid)

-The footer is exactly 4 bytes long and serves as a terminator.Footer Layout
+The trailer is exactly 8 bytes long and serves as a terminator.Trailer Layout

 | Offset | Size | Field | Description |